Kenneth-Macharia/BlockChain-App/README.md

 ## The Components
 The app is made up of:

-    1. A Node.js (Express) front-end application for user interactivity
+    1. A Node.js frontend service
+    2. A Python backend service

+And will also require:

-    2. A Redis cache front-end datastore
+    1. A Redis cache between the frontend and backend services
-    3. A Python database middleware and blockchain API
-    4. A MongoDB back-end
+    2. A MongoDB database connected to the backend service

+Each service will be packaged in a Docker container and deployed to a Swarm cluster alongisde containers for the two data stores.

 ## Author
 Kenneth Macharia